Money claims / monetary claims

 What do I need to do?

-You may wish to consider whether your employer can pay the money you believe you are owed.
+You may wish to consider whether the employer can pay the money you believe you are owed.

-If your employer has no money it may not be worth taking the matter to court.
-You could do a company search and if the employer is in the hands of a receiver or liquidator contact that person directly.
+If your employer has no money, it may not be worth taking the matter to court.
+You could do a company search and if the employer is in the hands of a receiver or liquidator you should contact the receiver or liquidator directly.

-If you wish to proceed, your application to SAET should set out clearly what you are seeking and the reasons you are making the claim so your employer understands the claim.
+If you wish to proceed, your application to SAET should set out clearly what you are seeking and the reasons why, so your employer understands the claim.
 This should include the amount you are claiming and under what entitlements or conditions, specifying each amount separately.

-You should gather evidence such as payslips, timesheets or witnesses and lodge an application with SAET.
-It is not necessary to attach your full evidence to the SAET application but you should be prepared to provide it when directed by SAET to do so.
+You should gather evidence such as payslips or timesheets before you lodge an application with SAET.
+It is not necessary to attach these documents to your application, but you should be prepared to provide them if directed by SAET to do so.

 When your application is received, SAET will ask your employer to respond.